atc1441/E-Paper_Pricetags/Custom_PriceTag_AccesPoint/README.md

 The supported pictures must be monochrom .bmp and one image for each color. the .bmp's need to have the same resolution as the wanted pricetag has

+### If you are using a "green" CC1101 868mhz module and it fails make shure to set an offset of 15 in the settings as it turned out their osci is not the best.